SamuelHaefner/RiskAversionInShareAuctions/Readme.md

 *Comment 1:* The script ```TestMonWandBounds.jl``` produces the required files containing the estimates of W(p,q) and the bounds for the monotonicity check.
 This script needs to be run before the TestMon*.jl scripts, using the bash script ```TestMonWandBounds.sh```.

 *Comment 2:* Computation was conducted at [sciCORE](http://scicore.unibas.ch/) (scientific computing core) facility at the University of Basel, using a SLURM workload manager.
-The Julia version used was 1.5.
-Computation time depended on the script, ranging from 2-3 hours (WandTGeneric.jl and TestMonGeneric.jl) up to 48 − 72 hours (EstimateBoundsGeneric.jl).
+The Julia version used was 1.6.
+Computation time depended on the script, ranging from 2-3 hours (WandTGeneric.jl and TestMonGeneric.jl) up to 24 hours (EstimateBoundsGeneric.jl).

 # Estimation Procedure on a SLURM Workload Manager
 The estimation was conducted at [sciCORE](http://scicore.unibas.ch/) (scientific computing core) facility at the University of Basel, using a SLURM workload manager.
 This allows to run several bootstrap rounds in parallel.

 Below, I describe the basic procedure to do so.
-Further down, I give an example of how the programs can be run locally.
+(Further down, in the Example section, I explain how the programs can be run locally.)
 1. Upload the data file (see below) and the *main code* files (Point 1 above) to the relevant folder.
 2. Run the scripts under Point 2 in Section [Overview](#Overview) above locally.
 This produces a host of *.jl and *.sh files.
 3. Upload these files together with ```TestMonWandBounds.sh``` and ```TestMonWandBounds.jl``` to the relevant folder and run the following main .sh files: (1) ```EstimateWandT.sh```, (2) ```EstimateWandTRobust.sh```, (3) ```EstimateBounds.sh```, (4) ```TestMonWandBounds.sh```, (5) ```TestMon.sh```.
 Scripts (1) and (2) can be run in parallel, but they need to be completed before running (3).
 Script (4) needs to be run before script (5) (see Comment 1 above).